aadil10i/waste-classification-v2/README.md

 ## Models include

-- Pre-trained MobileNetV2 using transfer learning
+- Pre-trained MobileNetV2 model using transfer learning
-  &
-- Model creatied from scratch using two dropount and dense layers
+- Model created from scratch using two dropout and dense layers